Orientations of Morse flow trees in Legendrian contact homology: Families of Fredholm operators related to trees

 \begin{cor} We have an oriented vector bundle $\Ker\ul{\dbar_A} \simeq [0, \lambda_0] \times \kd_{A_0}$ where the trivializations are given by $v_{i,\lambda} \mapsto \partial_{x_i}$, $i=1,\dotsc,k$. \end{cor}

 \begin{rmk} All the results above also holds for the cokernel of injective problems, by considering the adjoint operator $\partial$. \end{rmk}

-.1in \textsc{Acknowledgements.} This paper is part of the authors Ph.D.\ thesis at Uppsala University, supported by the Knut and Alice Wallenberg Foundation.
-The author would like to thank her supervisor Tobias Ekholm for useful discussions, and Michael Sullivan for taking interest in the work and coming with suggestions of improvements.
+.1in \textsc{Acknowledgments.} The first part of this paper is part of the authors Ph.D.\ thesis at Uppsala University, supported by the Knut and Alice Wallenberg Foundation.
+This part was finished while the author was sponsored by the ERC project Geodycon, as a postdoc at Nantes University, and by the grant KAW 2015.0353 from the Knut and Alice Wallenberg Foundation, as a postdoc at Stanford University.
+The second part was written during the authors period as a postdoc at the University of Oslo.